-1 Introduction
+1.0 Introduction

-- 1.1 This document sets out the procedures to be followed by certain persons involved with the London Borough of Hounslow Pension Fund, the Local Government Pension Scheme managed and administered by the London Borough of Hounslow, in relation to reporting breaches of the law to the Pensions Regulator. - 1.2 Breaches can occur in relation to a wide variety of the tasks normally associated with the administrative function of a scheme such as keeping records, internal controls, calculating benefits and making investment or investment-related decisions. - 1.3 This Procedure document applies, in the main, to: - all members of the Pensions Fund Panel and the Local Pension Board - all officers involved in the management of the Pension Fund - any professional advisers and third-party suppliers including auditors, actuaries, independent advisers, administrators, legal advisers and fund managers - officers of employers participating in the London Borough of Hounslow Pension Fund who are responsible for pension matters.
+- 1.1 This document sets out the procedures to be followed by the London Borough of Hounslow Pension Fund (HPF), the Local Government Pension Scheme managed and administered by the London Borough of Hounslow (LBH), in relation to reporting breaches of the law to the Pensions Regulator. - 1.2 Breaches can occur in relation to a wide variety of the tasks normally associated with the operation of a pension scheme such as keeping records, internal controls, calculating benefits and making investment or investment-related decisions. - 1.3 This Procedure document applies, in the main, to: - All members of the Pensions Fund Panel and the Local Pension Board. - All officers involved in the management of the Pension Fund. - Any professional advisers and third-party suppliers including auditors, actuaries, independent advisers, administrators, legal advisers, and fund managers. - Officers of employers participating in the HPF who are responsible for pension matters.

-2 Requirements
+2.0 Requirements